chrisbroski/supportyourlocal/README.md

 X Photo upload, delete, and monitor max storage for next release.
 Others photo features for later.

-Add payment options to band page: venmo, paypal, cashapp, Patreon
+X Add payment options to band page: venmo, paypal, cashapp, Patreon

 X Get rid of the "header" include crap, but add a "head" include crap with Title and other meta-data.
 (To support front-end feature.)